When you trust your health to a doctor or any other healthcare provider, you should expect a minimum level of care.

 When a plaintiff alleges that incorrectly diagnosing their condition was the cause of their injury, the doctor may argue that the plaintiff may have suffered the same injury anyway, no matter what mistake the doctor may have made.

 Here are some examples of mistakes that a doctor makes that may meet the four elements of medical malpractice and result in financial compensation for the plaintiff.

-In all of these cases, a jury could find that medical malpractice occurs from the doctor’s actions or inactions
+In all these cases, a jury could find that medical malpractice occurs from the doctor’s actions or inactions.

-- Failing to diagnose a condition, costing the patient valuable treatment time
+- Failing to diagnose a condition costs the patient valuable treatment time

 - Failing to monitor a mother during the pregnancy or perform a cesarean section surgery during delivery, resulting in a birth injury

 - Performing an unnecessary surgical procedure on a patient

 - Failing to monitor a patient after surgery leads to complications properly

 - Leaving medical equipment inside a patient during surgery